typelevel/cats-effect/docs/tracing.md

 ## Asynchronous stack tracing

 ### Configuration
-The stack tracing mode of an application is configured by the system property `cats.effect.tracing.mode`.
+The stack tracing mode of an application is configured by the JVM system property `cats.effect.tracing.mode` (environment variable `CATS_EFFECT_TRACING_MODE` for JS).
 There are 3 stack tracing modes: `none`, `cached` and `full`.
 These values are case-insensitive.
 The default tracing mode is `cached`, which uses a global cache to avoid expensive recomputation of stack tracing information.